Informfully/Documentation/README.md

 ![Informfully](https://informfully.readthedocs.io/en/latest/_images/logo_banner.png)

 Welcome to the [Informfully](https://informfully.ch/)!
-Informfully is a open-source reproducibility platform for content distribution and conducting user experiments from the [University of Zurich](https://www.ifi.uzh.ch/en.html).
-Please visit the official [Informfully website](https://www.informfully.ch) for more information.
+Informfully is a open-source reproducibility platform for content distribution and user experiments from the [University of Zurich](https://www.ifi.uzh.ch/en.html).

 To view the documentation, please visit [Informfully at Read the Docs](https://informfully.readthedocs.io/).
-It it the combined and official Informfully Documentation for all [code repositories](https://github.com/orgs/Informfully/repositories).
+It is the combined and official Informfully Documentation for all [code repositories](https://github.com/orgs/Informfully/repositories).

 The documentation in this repository here is identical to the online one and can be downloaded for local use.